ConnorSmiley/ConnorSmiley/README.md

 ### Who am I?

 I started my career as a graphic designer, at a studio called Moxie Sozo, located in Boulder, Colorado.
-With little knowledge of programming, I knew I needed to keep my skills competitive.
-Learning front-end web developer has been an eye-opener.
-Currently, I am testing out I.T. as I enjoy the physical hardware of technology.
+Currently working on a full stack Saas application using Next, TypeScript, AWS and Paypal.

 [Contact Me](#contact-me)